survivejs/webpack-book/manuscript/optimizing/07_performance.md

 Sometimes optimizations come with a cost.
 You could, for example, trade memory for performance or end up making your configuration more complicated.

-T> If you hit memory limits with webpack, you can give it more memory with `node --max-old-space-size=4096 node_modules/.bin/webpack-dev-server --env development` kind of invocation.
+T> If you hit memory limits with webpack, you can give it more memory with `node --max-old-space-size=4096 node_modules/.bin/wp --mode development` kind of invocation.
 Size is given in megabytes, and in the example you would give 4 gigabytes of memory to the process.

 ## Measuring impact